Lee Rose (lighting designer): Honors

-Rose has been nominated for two Emmy Awards for concert collaborations with Yanni: a nomination for Outstanding Individual Achievement in Lighting Direction (electronic) for a Drama Series, Variety Series, Miniseries, or Movie in 1994 for his work on Yanni Live at the Acropolis and a nomination for Outstanding Lighting Direction (electronic) for a Drama Series, Variety Series, Miniseries, or Movie in 1998 for his work on Yannis' Tribute.
+Rose has been nominated for two Emmy Awards for concert collaborations with Yanni: nomination for "Outstanding Individual Achievement in Lighting Direction (electronic) for a Drama Series, Variety Series, Miniseries, or Movie" in 1994 for his work on Yanni Live at the Acropolis and nomination for "Outstanding Lighting Direction (electronic) for a Drama Series, Variety Series, Miniseries, or Movie" in 1998 for his work on Yannis' Tribute.
 In 1997, Rose was named Lighting Dimensions' Lighting Designer of the Year.